 By contrast, those actors that had been working for more than 25 years for a peaceful resolution of the conflict on both sides have been further marginalized.
 The absence of the OSCE Minsk Group or any Western player or international organization (apart from mention of a supervisory role for the UNHCR) from the ceasefire negotiations has undermined the role of multilateral institutions and peaceful conflict resolution mechanisms.
-This has made Karabakh a peculiar test case for "illiberal peace" and "authoritarian conflict management" by Russia and Turkey.2 The 44-day war was also the result of Western disengagement, especially in recent years, handing the conflict over to Moscow.
-Thus, the West itself has contributed to legitimizing Russia's role as the main security player in the South Caucasus.
+This has made Karabakh a peculiar test case of "illiberal peace" and "authoritarian conflict management" by Russia and Turkey.
+The 44-day war was also the result of http://kremlin.ru/events/president/news/64384.

-1 http://kremlin.ru/events/president/news/64384.

-2 Cf. Laurence Broers (2021), Requiem for the unipolar moment in Nagorno Karabakh, in: Current history, October, pp. 255-261, here page 260.
+Cf. Laurence Broers (2021), Requiem for the unipolar moment in Nagorno Karabakh, in: Current history, October, pp. 255-261, here page 260.